Advice for Discipline Advisers

-Thank you for agreeing to be a discipline advisor for your department/school/discipline.
+Thank you for agreeing to be a discipline adviser for your department/school/discipline.
 Your contact details should now appear on our website on the Faculty advisors webpage

-For your convenience, below are some suggestions that we recommend you consider to make things easier for the students and you during your time as advisors:
+For your convenience, below are some suggestions that we recommend you consider to make things easier for the students and you during your time as advisers:

 - Please reply to students overseas as soon as possible as, like here, they may need to change subjects by certain dates in the semester, so a timely approval is imperative;

 - If students have not provided enough information upon which you can make a decision about the subject, you are entitled to ask for more information, especially if the student is already at the partner institution (students still in Melbourne here may genuinely not always be able to get more information), we do explain what they need to do when choosing subjects as part of the application process and if they have subject changes while overseas but they sometimes choose to ignore that;

 - Your role is to give academic endorsement for proposed subjects based on content statements and assessment details provided.
 Provisional approval is possible, although not ideal, when students make their original application, as many overseas institutions can be vague about assessment details (students then e-mail you once they have that information, usually from overseas).

 - You will also need to be mindful of:

 - what subjects the students have completed previously to ensure there is not too much, if any, overlap of material.

 - meeting pre-requisites for subjects they must do when they return,

 - constraints for majors and/or professional body requirements.